What Does Mutual of Omaha Part G Cover?

 You cannot sign up for Plan G unless you are already enrolled in Part A and Part B. The ideal time to enroll is 6 months before you turn 65 or enroll in Part B. However, if you are healthy, it is ideal to change at any time.
 The reason is that you may be eligible to be placed with a healthier group of seniors.
 The group you are placed with is a major factor in determining price and it’s always best if you can pay less for the same coverage.

-You can both enroll in and switch supplement plans at other times, but insurance companies can choose to charge you more or deny you based on your health.
-While Medigap plans are typically standardized across the United States, there are exceptions if you live in Minnesota, Massachusetts, or Wisconsin.
+You can both enroll in and switch supplement plans at other times, but insurance companies can choose to charge you more or deny you based on your health if you are outside of your Open Enrollment period.

 Does Medicare G Cover Prescriptions?